Feroz Khan (actor): Early life

-Feroz Khan was born on 25 September 1939 in Bangalore, India, to "Sadiq Ali Khan Tanoli" - an Afghan from Ghazni, Afghanistan and his mother Fatima, had Persian ancestry from Iran.
+Feroz Khan was born on 25 September 1939 in Bangalore, India, to Sadiq Ali Khan, an Afghan from Ghazni, Afghanistan, and Fatima, who had Persian ancestry from Iran.
+His mother's family dealt in horse breeding.
 Khan was educated at Bishop Cotton Boys' School and St. Germain High School, Bangalore.
+Describing himself as a "rebel", he was kicked out from three schools, and never went to college, despite clearing his Senior Cambridge examinations, as he moved to Bombay (now Mumbai) to pursue a film career.

-His brothers are Shah Abbas Khan (Sanjay Khan), Shahrukh Shah Ali Khan, Sameer Khan and Akbar Khan.
-His sisters are Khurshid Shahnavar and Dilshad Begum Sheikh, popularly known as Dilshad Bibi.
+His younger brothers are Shah Abbas Khan (Sanjay Khan), Shahrukh Shah Ali Khan, Sameer Khan and Akbar Khan.
+Except Shahrukh, all brothers were associated with the entertainment industry.
+His younger sisters are Khurshid Shahnavar and Dilshad Begum Sheikh, popularly known as Dilshad Bibi.

-After his schooling in Bangalore, he traveled to Bombay (present-day Mumbai) where he made his debut as second lead in Didi in 1960.

 Career

+1960s: Early work and breakthrough

+Khan made his debut as the second lead in Didi (1960).

 Through the early 1960s and 1970s, he made low-budget thrillers opposite starlets.
 In 1962, he appeared in an English-language film titled Tarzan Goes to India opposite Simi Garewal.

 His first big hit was in 1965, with Phani Majumdar's Oonche Log (1965), where he was pitted against screen idols Raaj Kumar and Ashok Kumar; he gave a notable sensitive performance.
 It was followed by more small budget hit films like Samson, Ek Sapera Ek Lootera and Char Darvesh.
-Again, in the same year, he played a sacrificing lover in the mushy musical Arzoo, starring Sadhana.
-With this, Khan started to receive A-list second leads.
+Again, in the same year, he played a sacrificing lover in the mushy musical Arzoo, starring Rajendra Kumar and Sadhana.
+With this, Khan started to receive A-list second lead roles.

 With the film Aadmi Aur Insaan (1969), Khan won his first Filmfare award for Best Actor in a Supporting Role.
-His other hit films were Khotey Sikkay, Geeta Mera Naam, Pyasi Sham, Shankar Shambhu and Safar.
-He appeared alongside his real-life brother Sanjay Khan in the hit films Upaasna (1967), Mela (1971) and Nagin (1976).
+His other hit films were Pyasi Sham (1969), Safar (1970), Khotey Sikkay (1974), Geeta Mera Naam (1974), Kaala Sona (1975) and Shankar Shambhu (1976).

+He appeared alongside his younger brother Sanjay Khan in the hit films Upaasna (1971), Mela (1971) and Nagin (1976).

+1970s-1980s: Directorial and production success

 He became a successful producer and director in 1971 so as to improve his career opportunities as a leading man with his first directorial film Apradh, which was the first Indian movie showing auto racing in Germany; Mumtaaz was his co-star.

 He produced, directed and starred in the 1975 film Dharmatma, which was the first Indian film to be shot in Afghanistan and was also his first blockbuster hit as producer, director and star and marked the appearance of actress Hema Malini in a glamorous avatar.
 This movie was inspired by the Hollywood film The Godfather.